Emerald Ash Borers

 If you have an ash tree you should be concerned about these pests.
 Watch this video for tips on identifying both the beetle and signs of their presence:

 The sad thing is that once the beetles have damaged a tree there is pretty much no chance of the tree recovering.
 So if you see any signs of EABs on your ash trees you need to contact a trusted tree service in Woodbridge immediately.
 If the tree has been infected it should be removed as quickly as possible to try to prevent the pests from spreading further.
-If you’re looking for other ways to help stop the spread, here are a few tips:
+If you’re looking for other ways to help stop the spread in Prince William County, here are a few tips:

 The Emerald Ash Borer (EAB) beetle has killed tens of millions of trees, destroying our forests, fishing spots, campgrounds and neighborhoods.
 We need your help to protect our trees. …